jubelcassio/ImageProcessing/README.md

 "NEAREST", "LANCZOS", "BILINEAR", "BICUBIC", "BOX", "HAMMING"
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
 `--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
 The transparent area on the original image will be filled with the given color.
+**example usage**
+Resize all images of a directory to a size of 336 x 280.
+`process_img resize /images 336 280`
+Resize images to a size 336 x 280 while converting them to jpg and optimizing for web.
+`process_img resize /images 336 280 --save_as=jpg -optimize`

 * **scale**: Scale image(s) by given scalar.